LobsterRavioli/issuer_node/README.md

 ## How to run the issuer node
 Every time you want the issuer node up, you need to execute sequentially this commands.

-1. run this to clear the node.
+1. Run this to clear the node.
 ```bash
 make clean-vault;
 ```
-2. run this to start the node
+2. Run this to start the node
 ```bash
 make up;
 ```
-3.  run this to create the private key
+3. Run this to create the private key
 ```bash
 make private_key=<YOUR WALLET PRIVATE KEY>;
 ```
-4. run this (Repeat this until you get the expected output)
+4. Run this to add the private key to the vault (Repeat this until you get the expected output)
 ```bash
 make add-vault-token;
 # Expected Output: